 Yes, there are still foreign regulations, taxes, and policies to navigate but thanks to technology and the free flow of information through the internet, these requirements are now easier to find and understand.

 Just because you own a small company in the US or the UK does not mean that you have to think locally.
 You can easily expand and make your company a global brand especially if you start an online business.
-For that, all you’ll need is a domain name and a web host.
-BlueHost is one of our favorites and can set you up with both.
-Another great alternative for starting an online business is SiteGround.
-Or if you’re starting out with a tight budget, DreamHost is a reliable choice and is offering special discounts this month to Digital.com readers.
+For that, all you’ll need is a domain name and a web hosting provider.
+Bluehost is one of our favorites and can set you up with both at a low monthly rate.

 Although the typical business challenges will exist, the potential rewards far outweigh any impediments that you might come across.